bobanetwork/boba_legacy/boba_community/turing-captcha-faucet/README.md

 This procedure takes place in five steps:

-1. User gets the CAPTCHA image and UUID of the image
+1. User obtains the CAPTCHA image and the image UUID

    The API GET request is sent to `https://api-turing.boba.network/get.catcha` on the frontend.
 The returned payload is